-World Rhino Day falls on September 22 and there’s no better time to learn more facts about rhinos, which are a wonderful, yet sadly dwindling animal species on Earth.
+We prepared a list of fascinating and interesting facts about rhinos, a wonderful, yet sadly dwindling animal species on Earth.

 One of the most unique facts about rhinos is that their horns are made of keratin, which is also the same key protein that makes up human hair and fingernails.
 Their horns tend to grow and curve towards the head due to keratin at the front growing at a faster rate than it does in the back.
 Interestingly, if a rhino loses its horn – due to bulls fighting each other over dominance or territory – it will eventually grow back.